cortex-js/compute-engine/src/docs/reference-linear-algebra.md

 element list.
 If the result has more elements, the lists of elements is filled cyclically.

-This is a behavior to APL, but other environment may behave differently.
+This is the same behavior as APL, but other environment may behave differently.
-For example, by default Mathematic `ArrayReshape` will fill the missing elements with zeros.
+For example, by default Mathematica `ArrayReshape` will fill the missing elements with zeros.